-% of pupils meeting the expected standard in reading, writing and mathematics 2016 2017 2018
+% of pupils meeting the expected standard in reading, writing and mathematics 2016 2017 2018 2019

-Provisional 53% 61% 64%
+Provisional 53% 61% 64% 65%

 Revised 53% 61% 64%

 Final 53% 61%

 Again, changes in the LA figures can be slightly larger.
-In 2018, 100 of the 150 LAs (excluding City of London and Isle of Scilly) had a change in the percentage of pupils reaching the expected standard in reading, writing and mathematics between provisional and revised data.
+In 2018, 85 of the 150 LAs (excluding City of London and Isles of Scilly) had a change in the percentage of pupils reaching the expected standard in reading, writing and mathematics between provisional and revised data.
 However, the majority of these changes were changes of 1 or 2 percentage points.
-Four LAs had a change of 3 or more percentage points.
-The largest change was 6 percentage points.
+One LA had a change of 3 percentage points or greater.
+The largest change was 3 percentage points.

-Changes in school level data can be even larger: in 2018, 2,961 of the 15,318 schools where a figure was published had a change in the percentage of pupils achieving the expected standard in reading, writing and mathematics between provisional and revised data.
-These include 22 schools that were in the revised data and not in the provisional data.
-The largest change was 83 percentage points.
+Changes in school level data can be even larger: in 2018, 2,948 of the 15,320 schools where a figure was published had a change in the percentage of pupils achieving the expected standard in reading, writing and mathematics between provisional and revised data.
 As a result of the large level of change in these figures, school level results are not published based on provisional data.